msyamkumar/cs220-f21-projects/lab-p12/README.md

 * In p12, you will need to use the `download` function as described already.
 Make sure that your function does **not** download files that have already been downloaded.
 * Using Pandas for this project, you can solve most of the questions in this project very efficiently (i.e. with a couple of lines of code).
 * You should use Boolean indexing of appropriate DataFrame to answer questions in this project.
 You will lose points during code review if you use conditional statements or loops.
-* You might want to rewatch the lectures on Pandas (specifically boolean indexing).
+* You might want to review the code from Pandas lectures or rewatch the lectures on Pandas (specifically boolean indexing).
 * Note: sometimes you will be using lists and other data structures to manipulate the Series / DataFrame to answer questions.
 You may use for loops when the question description or code specifies you to use for loops.
 Both of these scenarios would be considered acceptable.

 **Good luck!**